vaniersfrancis/telegram-trading-bot/README.md

 - Telegram Bot API

 ## Overview
-This bot connects to the PulseChain network through an RPC provider and allows users to execute trades directly from Telegram.
-It focuses on speed, simplicity, and manual control of transactions.
+This bot interacts with an EVM-compatible blockchain via an RPC provider, enabling users to execute and manage trades directly from Telegram.
+It emphasizes fast execution, configurable parameters, and user-controlled transaction flow.